NERDDISCO/nerddis.co/content/nd-xmas-001.md

 My friends Patrick and Jasmin run a co-working space in Mainz and every year they host their christmas-party in there with all their friends.
 Jasmin asked me if I could provide some decoration for the 2022 party to make it look more xmas-like.
 As I had nothing analog to bring, I created a winter wonderland in ThreeJS, which was projected onto a wall in their office.

-You can check it our yourself and maybe use it for your party if you like it:
+You can check it out yourself and maybe use it for your party if you like it:

 {{< attention url="nd-xmas-001/live" name="nd-xmas-001/live" >}}